fastify/deepmerge/README.md

 ## Benchmarks

-The benchmarks are available in the benchmark-folder.
+The benchmarks are available in the benchmark folder.

 `npm run bench` - benchmark various use cases of deepmerge:
 ```